binhonglee/blog/content/2025-12-12-you-can-be-both.md

 **Being good at something doesn't mean you love doing it.** Many of these great engineers would absolutely prefer to just code and solve technical challenges all day rather than spend time in planning meetings, doing stakeholder alignment, or navigating organizational politics.
 If you gave them the choice, they'd pick the technical work every time.
 But they recognize that in most environments (especially as you grow in seniority), the non-coding work is the best way to _scale your impact_ so they quickly learned to get good at it.

-As I wrote in the comment above, it's like pundits complaining about modern NBA playing for the foul calls.
+It's like pundits complaining about modern NBA playing for the foul calls.
 These players are still some of the best in the world without it, but they learned that being good at it is critical to their success, so they adapt their game to it.
 Same thing 20 years ago with the kick-out jumper that Kobe Bryant and Ray Allen did.

 ## What is "the game"?